KaitlinMS/NoDiggityNoBot/README.md

 python3 bot.py
 ```

-In the Command Prompt on Windows, navigate to the directory and run:
+In the Command Prompt or Power Shell on Windows, navigate to the directory and run:
 ```
 python bot.py
 ```